pjbouchet/timorbw/README.md

-## Code associated with paper on blue whale distribution off Timor Leste
+## Code associated with our paper on blue whale distribution off Timor Leste